 2.7 Conceptual model

 We developed a conceptual model for the forested sites from a single region, Hainich-Dün (Central Germany 2), to illustrate potential sources for the carbon respired following the air-drying and rewetting treatments imposed in this study.
 We implemented a two-pool parallel model with inputs partitioned between slow and fast cycling soil C pools, and no transfers between pools, using the Soil R package (Sierra et al., 2014).
-In an earlier study, Schrumpf et al., (2015) estimated intrinstic decomposition rates and pool sizes for empirically defined soil C pools using a density fractionation procedure for sites in the same region.
-We used these model parameters for the initial parameter set, and used the modFit function from the package FME for parameter optimization (cite?).
-We set the upper and lower limits for the intrinsic decomposition rates of the slow and fast cycling soil C pools using the interquartile range of these parameter estimates from Schrumpf et al. (2015).
-We further constrained the optimization procedure with the ∆14C-CO2 data observed in 2011 and 2019 in this study.
+In an earlier study, Schrumpf & Kaiser (2015) estimated intrinstic decomposition rates and pool sizes for empirically defined soil C pools using a density fractionation procedure for sites in the same region.
+We approximated the intrinsic decomposition rates for the fast and slow pools of our model using Schrumpf & Kaiser (2015)’s mean estimates for the free light fraction and the heavy fraction from the 0-5 cm depth increment (4-1 y and 115-1 y for the fast and slow pools, respectively).
+Schrumpf & Kaiser (2015) found that 10 percent of the carbon in the 0-5 cm depth layer was in the free light fraction.
+We used this fraction for the partitioning between the fast and slow pools, under the assumption that the free light fraction corresponds to the fast pool.
+Following Schrumpf and Kaiser (2015), we assumed a lag time of 8 y for inputs.

 3. Results

 3.1.
 Respiration rates

-We observed consistent differences between control and treatment sample respiration rates in Experiment 1 and Experiment 2, with control sample respiration rates lower than treatment sample respiration rates in both experiments (Fig. 1).
-However, the magnitude and timing of peak respiration rates diverged among experiments and between grassland and forest soils (Fig. 1).
-Maximum respiration rates were more than twice as high in grassland soils than in forest soils for air-dry/rewet + storage treatment samples in Experiment 1 (Fig. 1a), but were similar across ecosystem types for the air-dry/rewet treatment samples in Experient 2 (Fig. 1b).
+We observed consistent differences between control and treatment sample respiration rates in Experiments 1 and 2, with control sample respiration rates lower than treatment sample respiration rates in both experiments (Fig. 1).
+However, the magnitude and timing of maximum respiration rates diverged among experiments and between grassland and forest soils (Fig. 1).
+Maximum respiration rates were more than twice as high in grassland soils than in forest soils for air-dry/rewet + storage treatment samples in Experiment 1 (Fig. 1a), but were similar across ecosystem types for the air-dry/rewet treatment samples in Experiment 2 (Fig. 1b).
 Respiration rates for Experiment 3 samples are shown in Supplementary Figure 1, but CO2 flux rates cannot be meaningfully interpreted given the differences in incubation temperature, approach to the rewetting pulse, and the wide variation in CO2 measurement frequency among samples.

 Figure 1.
 Respiration rates for Experiment 1 (Air-dry/rewet + storage) and Experiment 2 (Air-dry/rewet only) samples

 a) Experiment 1 samples; b) Experiment 2 samples.
-Vertical gray line at day 4 demarcates the end of the first enclosure period.
+Vertical gray line at day 4 demarcates the end of the first enclosure period (rewetting pulse).
 Points show measurements and lines show trends in mean respiration rate.
 Shaded ribbons represent one standard error of the mean.
 The final measurement points for a few samples which took > 18 d to reach CO2 targets are excluded for display reasons; respiration rates for those samples remained constant.
 Note that headspace CO2 concentrations for control-1 samples (panel a) were only measured once during the first enclosure period (day 4) in contrast to daily measurements for all other samples.

 3.2.
 First and second enclosure period ∆14C-CO2 and δ13C-CO2